-Once you’ve landed a contract through G-Cloud or other framework, firms are required to pay a fixed rate of commission to Crown Commercial Services (CCS) who manage the procurement process.
-It’s not very much commission – 0.5% – but you should remember to factor this into your costs when you list services on G-Cloud.
+Once you’ve landed a contract through G-Cloud, Digital Outcomes and Specialists or other frameworks, firms are required to pay a fixed rate of commission to Crown Commercial Service (CCS) who manage the procurement process.
+It’s not very much commission – 0.5% – but you should remember to factor this into your costs when you list services.
 Your terms and conditions cannot be changed once the framework is live.

 Though the process seems daunting, Tony reassures us “CCS support is very good”.